Omusubi0123/mpi-tutorial/mpi-tutorial.typ

 - `reduce` is a basic concept in functional programming.
 It transforms a set of numbers into a smaller set of numbers.
   - `reduce([1, 2, 3, 4, 5], sum) = 15`
   - `reduce([1, 2, 3, 4, 5], multiply) = 120`
-- Collect distribulted data and apply a reduction operation is a tough task.
+- Collect dictributed data and apply a reduction operation is a tough task.
 However, MPI provides a simple interface to do this.
 - *MPI_Reduce* is a collective communication function that collects data from all processes in a communicator to the root process, and applies a reduction operation to the data.
 ]